vadymbat/chat_gpt_telegram_bot/README.md

 ## Introduction

 Deploy your own Telegram chatbot that utilizes ChatGPT for conversational AI.
-The chatbot is built using Python and based on an AWS Lambda architecture, using Terraform to manage infrastructure.
+The chatbot is built using Python and based on AWS Serverless architecture backed by AWS Lambda to process commands and Dynamo DB table to store registred users.
+All infrastructure is managed by Terraform.

 ## Requirements